latenitefilms/BRAWToolbox/README.md

 ![Screenshot](Documentation/install-04.png)

-The button will now be disabled, and will say **Motion Template Installed**.
+The button will now be disabled, and will say **Motion Templates Installed**.

 ![Screenshot](Documentation/install-05.png)